Veeam Cloud Connect Repository Settings

 - [For Server product edition] In the Retention policy field, specify the number of restore points or days for which you want to store backup files in the target location.
 By default, Veeam Agent keeps backup files for 7 days.

-- If the days option is selected and the specified period is over, Veeam Agent will remove the earliest restore points from the backup chain.
+- Select the days option if you want Veeam Agent to remove the earliest restore points from the backup chain when the specified period is over.

 To learn more, see Backup Retention Policy in Server Mode.